Jeevanandam-jk/Hibernate-Projects/README.md

 # Hibernate-Projects

-This repository contains Hibernate projects using Eclipse
+This repository contains Hibernate based projects using Eclipse